Keeping Warm On An Air Mattress

 Heated Blankets

-Just like the electric mattress pads, heated blankets are ideal if you have a power source.
+Like the electric mattress pads, heated blankets are ideal if you have a power source.
 The only difference – the heat is coming from on top of you, instead of below.
 Choose your preference and feel the heat.

 Insulated Air Mattresses